Rapptz/discord.py/docs/interactions/checks.rst

 Custom Check
 -------------

 Custom check commands can also be implemented if further functionality is needed outside of the checks listed above.
-These will generally come in two forms: a standard check decorator that is passe a custom function, or a custom decorator for common checks.
+These will generally come in two forms: a standard check decorator that is passed a custom function, or a custom decorator for common checks.

 .. code-block:: python3
     :emphasize-lines: 6,17